scenarioo/scenarioo/docs/contribute/Documentation-and-Webpage.md

 * When done:
     * make sure that your changes to scenarioo/scenarioo are merged to develop
     * on develop verify in `book.json` that the "develop"-version is configured as selected again!

+### Additional Requirements for PlantUML
+[PlantUML](https://plantuml.com/) is used to create and display UML diagrams in the documentation.
+To render the PlantUML diagrams, [Graphviz](https://graphviz.gitlab.io/about/) and Java 8 are required.
+For these reasons, we've setup a special Docker image with the necessary tools installed and use it in the CircleCI job for automatically publishing the documentation.

+For more details, refer to the [Scenarioo Docker Hub](https://hub.docker.com/r/scenarioo).